Dan Harmon: Personal life

-Controversies

-Sexual misconduct

 On January 2, 2018, Harmon alluded to sexual misconduct from himself towards other people.
 Megan Ganz, a writer who worked with him on Community, named herself as a victim of his misconduct.
 In response to his apology and willingness to make things right, Ganz said that while she appreciated his gestures, she was not yet ready to forgive him.
 After the exchange, he made a lengthy apology on his podcast Harmontown and went into detail about his wrongdoings, which included making advances on Ganz and then mistreating her after she turned him down.
 Ganz ultimately accepted his apology; she said that she felt vindicated by his admission, called it a "masterclass in how to apologize", and urged her Twitter followers to listen to it.

-Baby doll video

 In July 2018, Harmon received criticism when a comedy skit from 2009 resurfaced.
 The video, titled "Daryl", was intended to be a parody of Dexter and featured Harmon acting out raping a baby (which, in the video, was a doll).
 Harmon apologized for the video and said, "In 2009, I made a 'pilot' which strove to parody the series Dexter and only succeeded in offending.
 I quickly realized the content was way too distasteful and took the video down immediately.
 Nobody should ever have to see what you saw and for that, I sincerely apologize."
 Adult Swim released a statement criticizing the video, but appeared to be satisfied with Harmon's apology.
 Multiple sources associated Harmon's decision to delete his Twitter account with the backlash.
 However, on an episode of Harmontown in February 2019, he revealed that he had deleted his Twitter account prior to the backlash in response to Disney's firing of James Gunn for jokes that Gunn had made on Twitter between 2008 and 2012.